 For example, here is a workflow process sample of all of the steps we consider as we write a blog post at CoSchedule:

 Note: This is a simple checklist in Evernote.
 It’s not overcomplicated.

 In High Output Management, Andrew shares:

 Second, count the number of steps in the flow chart so that you know how many you started with.
 Third, set a rough target for reduction of the number of steps.
 In the first round of simplification, our experience shows that you can reasonably expect a 30 to 50 percent reduction.

 To implement the actual simplification, you must question why each step is performed.
-Typically, you will find that many steps exist in your work flow for no good reason.
-Often they are there by tradition or because formal procedure ordains it, and nothing practical requires their inclusion.
+Typically, you will find that many steps exist in your workflow for no good reason.
+Often they are there because of tradition or because formal procedure necessitates it, not for a practical reason.